Comedian Tom Smothers, one-half of the Smothers Brothers, dies at 86

 The brothers had seemed unlikely to make television history.
 They had spent several years on the nightclub and college circuits and doing TV guest appearances, honing an offbeat comedy routine that mixed folk music with a healthy dose of sibling rivalry.

 They would come on stage, Tom with a guitar in hand and Dick toting an upright bass.
-They would quickly break into a traditional folk song — perhaps “John Henry” or “Pretoria.”
-After playing several bars, Tom, positioned as the dumb one despite being older, would mess up, then quickly claim he had meant to do that.
-As Dick, the serious, short-tempered one, berated him for failing to acknowledge his error, he would scream in exasperation, “Mom always liked you best!”
+They would quickly break into a traditional folk song — perhaps "John Henry" or "Pretoria."
+After playing several bars, Tom, positioned as the dumb one, would mess up, then quickly claim he had meant to do that.
+As Dick, the serious, short-tempered one, berated him for failing to acknowledge his error, he would scream in exasperation, "Mom always liked you best!"

-“It was the childlike enthusiasm through ignorance, and me, the teacher, correcting him — sometimes I’d correct him even if I was wrong,” Dick Smothers said.
-“I was the perfect straight man for my brother.
-I was the only straight man for my brother.”

 They continued that shtick on their show but also surrounded themselves with a talented cast of newcomers, both writers and performers.